ThePrimeagen/fem-jsperf/lessons/03-i-promise-performance/A-gc.md

 Hopefully the point that got across.  `{}` are a bit more expensive than you may have realized.
 Perhaps you will think more about Array#map and Array#filter from here on out
+* really short lived objects can be cleaned efficiently
+* longer lived, across a couple promises, those can be worse overall

 <br/>
 <br/>